anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 + AC1
 ```
 GIVEN- The Create API POST:"/api/v1/employees"
-WHEN I invoke the POST operation with a "employee" payload and content-type as "application/json"
+WHEN I invoke the POST operation with a "employee" payload
+and content-type as "application/json"
 THEN I will create a new employee
-AND assert the 201(created) status
+AND verify the 201(created) status
 and newly created employee ID(only).
 ```
 + AC2